 The Fine Print

-Built in 1892 by Edward Clark, an architect whose work includes the US Capitol, O Street Museum boasts an incredible amount of history.
+Built in 1892 by Edward Clark, an architect whose work includes the US Capitol, O Museum in the Mansion boasts an incredible amount of history.

 - Notable residents: Edward's brother, James "Champ" Clark, Speaker of the House under Teddy Roosevelt; clandestine FBI personnel under then-agency-head J. Edgar Hoover; Mrs. Rosa Parks; and "America’s Black Forum," one of the nation's longest running syndicated television series.

-Featured on The Travel Channel's show Mega Mansions —"Hidden Gem" by Washingtonian Magazine —Largest private signed guitar collection on the east coast - including guitars signed by Bob Dylan, Rolling Stones, Les Paul, Bruce Springsteen and many more.
-We were named The Coolest Place To Stay in DC by Booking.com.
+- Featured on: The Travel Channel's show Mega Mansions; "Hidden Gem" by Washingtonian Magazine, and named The Coolest Place To Stay in DC by Booking.com.